This post will help you create a simple step by step ETL process flow within Adeptia.

 Step 1: If your file is on the local machine, create a new file source activity under Configure > Services > Source > File.
 Configure the full path of the source file name in the File Path field and the source file name in the File Name field.
 Save it.
-For more help click on Creating Source Activity and then click on Creating File Source Activity in Developer guide.
+For more help click on Creating Source Activity and then click on Creating File Source Activity in the Developer guide.

 Step 2: Create a new schema activity under Configure > Services > Schema > for the source file.
 A Schema is the structure of a file format and it specifies information about different data fields and record types that a message or a data file may contain.
 You can create different types of Schemas according to the file structure.
-For more help click on Creating Schema Activity in Developer guide.
+For more help click on Creating Schema Activity in the Developer guide.

 Step 3: Create a new schema activity under Configure > Services > Schema > for the target file.
 If the target file structure is same as source file structure then you don’t need to create a new schema.

 Step 4: Create a new Data Mapping activity under Configure > Services > Data Transform > Data Mapping.
-The Data Mapping is used to map source schema elements to target schema elements.
+Data Mapping is used to map source schema elements to target schema elements.
 You can map one source schema element to a target schema element directly using the drag and drop approach.
 The process of mapping elements comprises of various steps:

-For more help click on Transforming Data, click on Using Data Mapper and then click on Map Source and Target Elements in Developer guide.
+For more help click on Transforming Data, click on Using Data Mapper and then click on Map Source and Target Elements in the Developer guide.

 Step 5: Create a new file target activity under Configure > Services > Target > File.
 Specify the name and path of the target file to be created.
-For more help click on Creating Target Activity and then click on Creating File Target Activity in Developer guide.
+For more help click on Creating Target Activity and then click on Creating File Target Activity in the Developer guide.

 Your process flow should be like in this way: